-Todd DeJournett is a Senior Engineer based in Minnesota with more than 15 years of professional experience focused in the areas of industrial water/wastewater treatment, drinking water treatment, aquatic chemistry, and remedial system design.
+Todd DeJournett is a Principal Engineer based in Minnesota with more than 20 years of experience focused on industrial water/wastewater treatment, drinking-water treatment, aquatic chemistry, and remedial system design.

-His professional experience includes helping clients in the mining, agriculture, power, fuels, manufacturing, and municipal sectors to make sound decisions with respect to the treatment, use, reuse, and discharge of water.
-Todd's clients benefit from his experience across multiple industries, and his ability to adapt different water treatment and management approaches to match his clients' business models.
+He helps clients in the mining, agriculture, power, fuels, manufacturing, and municipal sectors to make sound decisions with respect to the treatment, use, reuse, and discharge of water.
+Clients benefit from Todd's experience across multiple industries and his ability to adapt water treatment and management approaches to match his clients' business models.
 Todd helps his clients understand how trends in water supply, water use, and water quality regulations impact their businesses.

-Serving as the process design lead, Todd's experience includes: wastewater treatment at a new copper-nickel mine in Minnesota, a perchloric acid etch solution regeneration system at an electronic device manufacturer, an advanced oxidation system for removal of 1,4-dioxane from drinking water, and both onsite and offsite (point-of-entry) treatment systems to remove sulfolane from refinery-impacted groundwater.
-Todd has also served as a core technical team member for: wastewater process engineering in the beet sugar and cane sugar industries, development of water treatment and management options to dewater a legacy ash pond in accordance with the CCR rule, and wastewater process engineering to address mercury, arsenic, molybdenum, and intermittent toxicity in refinery wastewater.
+As a process design lead, Todd has addressed wastewater treatment at a new copper-nickel mine in Minnesota, created a regeneration system for perchloric acid etch solution at an electronic-device manufacturer, constructed an advanced oxidation system to remove 1,4-dioxane from drinking water, and built both onsite and offsite (point-of-entry) treatment systems to remove sulfolane from refinery-impacted groundwater.
+In addition, Todd served as a core technical team member for wastewater process engineering in the beet sugar and cane sugar industries, developed water treatment and management options to dewater a legacy ash pond in accordance with the CCR rule, and administered wastewater process engineering to address mercury, arsenic, molybdenum, and intermittent toxicity in refinery wastewater.

 Todd serves as a member of the Interstate Technical Regulatory Council (ITRC) team on per- and poly-fluorinated alkyl substances (PFAS), where he is a contributing author to ITRC's PFAS Remediation Technology Fact Sheet.